Tapestry Dance Company

 The Tapestry Dance Company is a professional non-profit dance company in Austin, Texas.
-Founded in 1989, the company performs repertoire from a variety of dance genres and often blends different types of dance within their choreography.
+Founded in 1989 by rhythm tap dancer Acia Gray and ballet/jazz artist Deirdre Strand, the company performs repertoire from a variety of dance genres and often blends different types of dance within their choreography.
 Initially a performing company of three, the organization has since expanded to seven resident artists, a diversified administrative and production support staff and a pre-professional and adult training facility.
 Tapestry Dance Company is supported by numerous organizations including the Texas Commission on the Arts and the National Endowment of the Arts.
+It is the only full-time professional dance company in the world that specializes in rhythm tap dance.
+It also hosts the Annual Soul to Sole International Tap Festival, one of the oldest international tap festivals.